rika-milew/tic-tac-toe/README.md

 2. Two players take turns placing X and O
 3. The game highlights the winner or notifies of a draw
 4. Click the restart button to play again

-🧩 A fun mini-game built to practice DOM manipulation and game logic.

 ## 📚 Learning Goals